fschwiet/helloVagrant/readme.md

   - limit with can login with ssh

-why is vagrant reload nginx still needed?
+Why is vagrant reload nginx still needed?

+Why is vagrant reload needed to get fail2ban working?
+This could have to do with the various system logs being in sync.

 try to include newlines in the nginx.conf